olibartfast/computer-vision-triton-cpp-client/README.md

 # C++ Triton Client for Computer Vision Models

 This C++ application allows you to perform computer vision tasks such as object detection or classification using Nvidia Triton Server to manage multiple framework backends.
-It currently supports object detection models like YOLOv5, YOLOv6, YOLOv7, YOLOv8, and YOLO-NAS, planning complete inference for classification models from the Torchvision API.
+It currently supports object detection models like YOLOv5, YOLOv6, YOLOv7, YOLOv8, and YOLO-NAS, inference for classification models from the Torchvision API.

 ## Build Client Libraries